shakil2chowdhury/deshgram/README.md

-# deshgram A Photo sharing social media app inspired by instagram.
+# DESHGRAM - A Photo sharing social media app inspired by instagram.

 #DETAILS
 1. Its an photo sharing app like instagram